 Average Riverside County Gas Price Records Largest Decrease Since Dec.
 8

-RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County dropped Wednesday for the fifth consecutive day, decreasing 4.2 cents to $6.026, one day after recording its largest decrease since Dec.
-8, 4.9 cents.
-The average price has dropped five consecutive days, decreasing 12.5 cents, according to figures from the AAA and Oil Price Information Service.
-It is 1.8 cents more than one week ago and 74.1 cents higher than one month ago but 33.3 cents less than one year ago when the average price was approaching a record.
-The average price has dropped 34.7 cents since rising to a record $6.373 on Oct.
-5. The decreasing prices stem from Gov. Gavin Newsom sending a letter to the California Air Resources Board late Thursday directing it to allow refineries to begin making and distributing winter-blend gasoline, which is cheaper to produce.
+RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County recorded its largest decrease since Dec.
+8 Thursday, dropping 5.1 cents to $5.975, falling under $6 for the first time since Sept.
+26. The average price has dropped six consecutive days, decreasing 17.6 cents, including 4.2 cents Wednesday, according to figures from the AAA and Oil Price Information Service.
+The average price is 14 cents less than one week ago and 39.8 cents lower than one year ago when it rose to a record $6.373 but 69 cents higher than one month ago.
+The decreasing prices stem from Gov. Gavin Newsom sending a letter to the California Air Resources Board late Thursday directing it to allow refineries to begin making and distributing winter-blend gasoline, which is cheaper to produce.
 Stations normally cannot start selling winter blend gas until Nov.
 1. The decreasing prices follow a run of 22 increases in 24 days totaling 86.6 cents that boosted the average price to its highest amount since Oct.
-12. The national average price dropped for the 14th time in 16 days, decreasing 1.3 cents to $3.785.
-It has dropped 9.6 cents over the past 16 days, including 1.6 cents Tuesday.
-The national average price is 4.7 cents less than one week ago, 2.8 cents lower than one month ago and 2 cents below what it was one year ago.
-It has dropped $1.231 since rising to a record $5.016 on June 14, 2022.
+12. The national average price dropped for the 15th time in 17 days, decreasing 1.7 cents to $3.768.
+It has dropped 11.3 cents over the past 17 days, including 1.3 cents Wednesday.
+The national average price is 6.7 cents less than one week ago, 4.3 cents lower than one month ago and 6.3 cents below what it was one year ago.
+It has dropped $1.248 since rising to a record $5.016 on June 14, 2022.
 Copyright 2023, City News Service, Inc.

 By: Pristine Villarreal